 Successful candidates for the Tribal Council shall be seated on the Tribal Council at the first Tribal Council meeting following their election which shall be held no sooner than fourteen (14) days after the election date, provided that, the candidate has taken and passed all drug testing and/or background investigations as may be required by this Constitution.
 Provided however, if a valid election dispute should arise, installation of any candidate for a position that is the subject of an election dispute may be postponed until a resolution of the dispute has been reached in accordance with the Tribe’s election ordinance.

 Any Tribal Citizen, either resident or non-resident who is a candidate for a position on the Tribal Council, or any tribal committee, shall seek this position for the sole purpose of representing the best interests of the Tribal Citizens of the Wiyot Tribe.
 Any Tribal Citizen seeking an elected or appointed tribal office shall be unbiased and non-prejudicial towards their fellow Tribal Citizens while acting in their official capacity.
-The Tribal Council shall adopt an Ethics Ordinance consistent with this Constitution, within six (6) months of the effective date of this section, which shall set forth standards of conduct for tribal officials, including rules governing conflict of interest and nepotism.
-Pursuant to the Tribe’s Ethics Ordinance, actions that evidence conflicts of interest, moral turpitude or malfeasance shall be avoided.
-Violations of the Oath of Office or the Ethics Ordinance will not be tolerated and will result in immediate dismissal pursuant to this Constitution.
+The Tribal Council shall adopt a Code of Conduct consistent with this Constitution, within six (6) months of the effective date of this section, which shall set forth standards of conduct for tribal officials, including rules governing conflict of interest and nepotism.
+Pursuant to the Tribe’s Code of Conduct, actions that evidence conflicts of interest, moral turpitude or malfeasance shall be avoided.
+Violations of the Oath of Office or the Code of Conduct will not be tolerated and will result in immediate dismissal pursuant to this Constitution.